 Beatrice Glow organizes PHP’s multi-faceted initiatives by overseeing the formation and implementation of long and short-term goals.
-She has project and production management experience in both non-profit arts organizations and startup companies.
+She brings project and production management experience from both non-profit arts organizations and startup companies.

 Recent activities include solo exhibitions at Taipei Contemporary Art Center, NYU Institute of Fine Arts, and Museo Nacional de Bellas Artes de Chile; and group shows at Honolulu Biennial, Park Avenue Armory, and Galeri Nasional Indonesia.
 She teaches Diasporic and Decolonial Art History, Theory and Practice at the School of Visual Arts MFA Art Practice program.